top of page

 • Water bottle (camelbacks are great too for the long hikes)

-• Credit cards are helpful in a medical emergency
+• Credit card in case of a medical emergency

 • Toiletries